Athens Travel Guide

 Address: Dionysiou Areopagitou Street Athens

-Admission: EUR12 for adults, under 19s free.
-Daily 8.30am to 8pm (April to October); 8.30am to 3pm (November to March)
+Admission: €20 for adults, under 18s free.
+Other concessions available.
+Tuesday to Sunday 8am to 7:30pm, Monday 11am to 7:30pm (April to October); 8:30am to 3pm (November to March).

-Those arriving in Athens for the first time generally head immediately for the Acropolis.
+Those on holiday in Athens for the first time generally head immediately for the Acropolis.
 There are very few visitors who are not already familiar with the image of this distinctive citadel of ancient Athens, perched on its steep flat-topped rock above the sprawling city.
-It is the spot where Athens, and classical Greek civilisation, began, and the site of a collection of beautiful temples, most dedicated to the goddess of wisdom, Athena.
-The ruins that remain visible today date from the 4th century BC, most of them erected by Pericles after the Persians destroyed many of the original Acropolis buildings.
+It is the spot where Athens, and classical Greek civilisation, began, and the site of a collection of beautiful temples, most dedicated to the goddess of wisdom, Athena.<br /><br /> The ruins of the Acropolis that remain visible today date from the 4th century BC, most of them erected by Pericles after the Persians destroyed many of the original Acropolis buildings.
 Visitors toil up the slopes past the souvenir stands and enter the site through the monumental entranceway, the Propylaia, which in ancient times contained an art gallery.
 To the right of the entrance is the tiny temple of Athena Nike, reconstructed and restored.
-The Parthenon, the greatest surviving monument of Doric architecture, is the biggest drawcard on the Acropolis, built of Pentelic marble quarried from the distant mountains, which form the backdrop to the magnificent view of Athens from the Acropolis.
-Alongside the Parthenon is another temple, the Erechtheion, which bears holes on its northern porch where Poseidon's trident struck it during his contest with Athena to have the city named after him.
-There is a museum on the Acropolis where some of the carving and friezes recovered from the temples are on show, although many of the archaeological finds from the Acropolis are now housed in the British Museum in London.
+The Parthenon, the greatest surviving monument of Doric architecture, is the biggest drawcard of the Acropolis, built of Pentelic marble quarried from the distant mountains, which form the backdrop to the magnificent view of Athens from the Acropolis.<br /><br /> Alongside the Parthenon is another temple, the Erechtheion, which, according to mythology, bears holes on its northern porch where Poseidon's trident struck it during his contest with Athena to have the city named after him.
+There is a museum on the Acropolis where some of the carving and friezes recovered from the temples are on show, although many of the archaeological finds from the Acropolis are now housed in the British Museum in London.<br /><br />

 Ancient Agora

-Clustered below the Acropolis (enter from Odos Adrianou, east of Monastiraki Square) is the remains of the Agora, ancient Athens' commercial and civic centre, where once walked and talked the great philosophers Socrates and Plato.
-In fact the disgraced and despairing Socrates committed suicide in a prison in the southwest corner of the Agora, by drinking poison.
-The area is littered with the ruins of numerous ancient buildings, including the Dionysos Theatre (the world's oldest theatre where great plays by Aeschylus, Sophocles and Euripides were first performed).
-One building that has been restored is the 200 BC Stoa of Attalos (a stoa is a long, low roofed promenade which served as a combination law court, municipal office and shopping arcade in classical Greece).
+Clustered below the Acropolis is the remains of the Agora, ancient Athens' commercial and civic centre, where once walked and talked the great philosophers Socrates and Plato.
+In fact, the disgraced Socrates committed suicide in a prison in the southwest corner of the Agora, by drinking poison.
+The area is littered with the ruins of numerous ancient buildings, including the Dionysos Theatre, the world's oldest theatre, where great plays by Aeschylus, Sophocles and Euripides were first performed.
+One building that has been restored is the 200 BC Stoa of Attalos (a stoa is a long, low-roofed promenade which served as a combination law court, municipal office and shopping arcade in classical Greece).
 The reconstructed building now has a museum on its ground floor containing artefacts covering 5,000 years of Athenian history.
+The best place to enter the Agora is from Odos Adrianou, east of Monastiraki Square.
+The Agora museum is small but very informative and will allow insight into the everyday lives, law system and religion of the people who once worked here.
+Now a peaceful, pretty area with wild flowers growing amid the ruins, it is fun to imagine the bustling life of the Agora in ancient times.<br /><br />

 National Archaeological Museum